 Mint Restaurant & Ultra Lounge at 7373 E. Camelback Road caters to a hip crowd with half restaurant/half uber-lounge extravagance.
 "The Mint" was named after its predecessor--a bank.
 The lounge restaurant stretches across a 7,000-foot interior and has ground space of Hollywood-Regency architectural design.
 Its signature feature is the bank's vault door, which remains part of the lounge decor.
 Explore the sounds thrumming to beats of pop and house music.
 Make friends and experience pan-Asian delicacies, booth seating, fireplaces, a 30-foot bar, and a champagne bar in the co-ed bathroom.

-FAQs About Renting an RV in Phoenix
+On hiring an RV in Phoenix